-Based on an assessment of the recorded aircraft movements, the approximate split between various categories of aircraft operation is shown in Figure 1.
-Operations are reasonably well distributed across a variety of purposes, with around 30% due to private, sports and recreational users, almost half devoted to flying training and the remainder composed of emergency services, helicopters (of which the majority are operated by the emergency services), charter, business and warbird activity from the Latrobe Flying Museum.
+Based on the 2018 (LCC and Urban Enterprise) assessment of the recorded aircraft movements, the approximate split between various categories of aircraft operation is shown in Figure 1.
+Operations are reasonably well distributed across a variety of purposes, with around 34% due to private, sports and recreational users, almost a third (38.7%) devoted to flying training and the remainder composed of emergency services, helicopters (of which the majority are operated by the emergency services), charter, business and warbird activity from the Latrobe Flying Museum.
 It expected that aircraft manufacturing and maintenance operations have increased slightly in line with recent increases in production rates at Mahindra Aerospace, however other categories are considered to remain representative of the current situation.